In this Entry I would like to talk once again about Polyamory – which is, after all, in a way the godmother of my “Oligo”-amory”.

 Why does Polyamory exist and why do we want to be polyamorous?

 When I read through the flurry in the media on- and offline, as well while browsing through all the different discussion forums on the subject from Instagram via Facebook (or here) to BmorePoly, it seems to me that the term Polyamory primarily continues to serve the purpose of describing any promiscuous ring-around-the-rosy with more than two participants.
-And on the one hand, to draw almost all its fascination from this – but also, on the other hand, all the resulting interpersonal drama.
+And to draw, on the one hand, almost all its fascination from this – but also, on the other hand, all the resulting interpersonal drama.

 That makes me sad.
 And angry.
 Because Polyamory is actually so much more.
 Even this little “actually” is not an appeasingly restrictive phrase, but very deliberately chosen by me, because the word “actually” means “as a matter of fact, really, in truth” – in other words: “belonging to the essence of its genuineness” (says Etymonline…).